-To answer this regularly asked question, one of Safelincs’ fire door assessors has created a short fire door help guide.
+To answer this regularly asked question, one of Safelincs’ fire door assessors has created a short fire door help guide: do I need FD30 or FD60 fire doors?
 It lists the main legal frameworks relating to fire doors and offers an easy-to-understand overview of applications for FD30 and FD60 fire doors.

 We also have a library of help files in our fire door help section which offers further guidance: